 - A framework and a programming language: The basic logic or algorithm of your marketplace.
 Programming languages use various syntax to command a system to do whatever is desired.
 These are some of the most in-demand website technology languages with their respective frameworks.

 - Storage: Amazon uses its own storage service to deploy its website.
 It’s one of the best container solutions.

 - Databases: A database is used to store the required information about your market website.
 Amazon works with AWS DynamoDB, PostgreSQL, Redis, and MySQL services, as they help them develop a reliable platform.

 Creating an e-Commerce website from scratch like Amazon and Flipkart is a challenging task.
-You will have to invest a number of resources in development phase to make it stand out.
-Nevertheless the right approach and stack is always better than reckless decision that leads to ineffective cost and failures.
+You will have to invest a number of resources in the development phase to make it stand out.
+Nevertheless, the right approach and stack is always better than a reckless decision that leads to ineffective cost and failures.

-When it comes to affordable quality learning, you can always rely on our platorm.
-GUVI offers most of the courses mentioned above in one-inclusive price for a monthly/annual subscription.
+When it comes to affordable quality learning, you can always rely on our platform.
+GUVI offers most of the courses mentioned above at a one-inclusive price for a monthly/annual subscription.

 If you have a knack for programming and a habit of following and trying new concepts down the rabbit holes, Full-Stack Development might be your thing.
-Zen Class is one of the industry’s leading Project-Based Full Stack Development Programs that promise 100% Job Placement Support on completing the course. it is conducted by an IIT Madras incubated faculty & designed by our Founders(Ex-Paypal Employees
+Zen Class is one of the industry’s leading Project-Based Full Stack Development Programs that promises 100% Job Placement Support upon completing the course. it is conducted by an IIT Madras incubated faculty & designed by our Founders(Ex-Paypal Employees